Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ## Changelog:

 ### v2.4.1 (UPCOMING)
-- Fixed the button not going out of focus when moving the mouse cursor outside the button (for real this time).
+- Fixed the button not still not properly going out of focus when moving the mouse cursor outside the button.
 - Fixed the name of the root node of the Demo Project's `usage_examples` scene not being in snake_case.
-- Improved the Demo Project's `usage_examples` scene by adding new art and new NinePatchButtons that shows how it looks when you add text through use of its textures (instead of a Label or RichTextLabel) and also increased the size of the NinePatchButtons to make them more visible.
+- Improved the Demo Project's `usage_examples` scene with new art and new NinePatchButtons that show what it looks when you add text to the button through use of its textures (instead of a Label or RichTextLabel), and also increased the sizes of the NinePatchButtons to make them more visible.

 ### v2.4.0
 - Added new documentation to the plugin's scripts.